Microsoft Teams for Group Assessment

 Microsoft Teams is a core collaborative platform within the Microsoft 365 suite, available to all University of Queensland (UQ) staff and students.
 It supports communication and collaboration by providing a shared digital space where students can engage in discussions, exchange ideas, and work collaboratively on group projects.

 In the context of contemporary higher education, where blended learning approaches combine online and face‑to‑face delivery, Microsoft Teams plays an important educational role.
-It enhances the social dimension of learning by enabling ongoing interaction beyond the classroom, supporting peer collaboration, and fostering a sense of community among learners.
+It enhances the social presence of learning by enabling ongoing interaction beyond the classroom, supporting peer collaboration, and fostering a sense of community among learners.
 As such, Microsoft Teams contributes to more connected, flexible, and engaging learning experiences for UQ students.

 Microsoft Teams for Teaching and Learning